-Send a stamped, self-addressed envelope with the appropriate postage, or leave one at the Student Support Office, for the attention of The Exams Office, St Katherine's School before the end of term.
-Your results will be sent by post on Thursday 19 August.
+Send a stamped, self-addressed envelope with the appropriate postage, or leave one at the Student Support Office, for the attention of The Exams Office - St Katherine's School before the end of term.
+Your results will be posted on Tuesday 10 August.
+Please supply two envelopes if you have results for both GCE and GCSE.